J. Lee Thompson: World War II

 Thompson served in World War II as a tailgunner and wireless operator in the RAF.
 In 1942 a revised version of Double Error, titled Murder Without Crime, opened at the Comedy Theatre in London.
 The play had a run on Broadway in 1943.

-Post War
+Post-war

 After the war Thompson returned to his work as scriptwriter under contract at Associated British on such films as No Place for Jennifer (1949) and For Them That Trespass (1949), the latter starring Richard Todd in his debut.

 Thompson was dialogue director on The Hasty Heart (1949), which turned Todd into a star.
 He later said he gave up dialogue directing because he found the job "impossible.
 My job was to take stars through their lines but I felt that I was also expected to be a spy for the front office.
 If a word was altered they wanted to know why.
 It was a way of keeping control."

 The same year his play The Human Touch, co-written with Dudley Leslie, ran for more than a hundred performances at the Savoy Theatre in a production starring Alec Guinness.